-One of the most complicated parts about becoming a new family after you’re married is figuring out how you and your husband will approach relationships with the in-laws.
-Typically, when two people join together in matrimony, they not only have to learn how to live with each other, they also have to learn how to handle each other’s families.
-Some people end up loving their in-laws, while others could really live without them.
+One of the most complicated parts about becoming a new family after marriage is figuring out how you and your husband will approach relationships with the in-laws.
+Typically, when two people join together in matrimony, they have to learn how to live with each other and how to handle each other’s families.
+Some people end up loving their in-laws, while others could live without them.

 I hope you fall into the former category.
-But from my work as a marriage and family therapist, I know that there is a LARGE group of people that fall into the latter of the two making the topic of in-laws complicated and somewhat cringe-worthy for many people.
+But from my work as a marriage and family therapist, I know that a LARGE group of people fall into the latter of the two, making the topic of in-laws complicated and somewhat cringe-worthy for many people.

 Why are Relationships With In-Laws So Hard?